 - i.
 Includes all faculty and staff members at Texas Wesleyan University including adjunct faculty and temporary staff appointments. - ii.
-Will be notified via email by the Director of Campus Security at least once a semester on or before October 1st of each year. - iii.
-Hard copies of the ASR will be made available through Campus Security. - iv.
+Will be notified via email by the Division of Student Affairs at least once a year on or before October 1st. - iii.
+Hard copies of the ASR will be made available through the Division of Student Affairs. - iv.
 Independent of the ASR, the DFSCA and DAAPP report will be made available through the Texas Wesleyan University website.